PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Link to an image for the page.

+### Init

+Links to server-side script files that should be executed before processing the page.
+The script is only executed once, regardless of how many times the mrkdown page is processed.
+It can be used to initialize the backend appropriately.
+To execute the script again, a newer version must be available.
+The file time stamps are used to determine if a file is newer than a previous version or not.
+For script that is to be executed every time the page is processed, see the [Script](#script) tag.

 ### JavaScript

 Links to JavaScript files that should be included in the generated HTML page.